May 30, 2018

 There are things to consider for jobs that call for exterior painting, the least of which is weather.
 You know you want to paint in the shade to avoid heat blisters.
 And humidity is a beast; ideal “drying” weather is low humidity with moderate temps—between 75 and 85 degrees.

 But professional painters and painting contractors continue to overlook prepping outdoor areas.

 Sure you have a steady hand.
 But using ladders and scaffolding, there’s a greater chance for splatters and equipment mishaps.
-Five things about exterior paint job preparation you might be overlooking.
+Explore these Five things you might be missing during surface preparation for painting

 Outdoor projects have been exposed to the weather elements for years, leaving rough, uneven surfaces.
 Prep the area by sanding and use the SuperTuff® Tack Cloth to clean between coats for a blemish-free finish.